-The Natural Sciences Center, completed in 2010, is a 81,000-square-foot building that provides teaching and research space for the departments of biology, chemistry, and earth and environmental sciences, as well as for the university's programs in ecology and health care studies.
+The Natural Sciences Center, completed in 2010, is an 81,000-square-foot building that provides teaching and research space for the departments of biology, chemistry, and earth and environmental sciences, as well as for the university's programs in ecology and health care studies.
 Designed specifically to support undergraduate science education, spaces in this new building enable flexible and effective teaching in the sciences, featuring collaborative laboratories for student-faculty research.
 Sustainable features are also a significant part of the building's design, demonstrating Susquehanna University's strong commitment to environmental responsibility.

 Apfelbaum Hall, completed in 1999, is a high-tech center for the entire campus, as well as home to the Sigmund Weis School of Business and the offices of the Department of Communications.
 The building features three multimedia computer laboratories, a state-of-the-art presentation classroom, two television studios, and 600 information technology dataports—one for every seat in the classrooms, team study areas and student lounges.

 The Charles B. Degenstein Campus Center, opened in 1968 and renovated in 2005, is the hub of student life at Susquehanna.
 It includes the 500-seat Evert Dining Room, Benny’s Bistro, Charlie’s Coffeehouse, The Crusader student newspaper and campus radio station WQSU-FM.
 A 1992 addition includes a 450-seat theater and the Lore Degenstein Gallery.
-The Campus Center is home to the offices of student life, residence life, student activities and event management and the centers for diversity and social justice, career services, and civic engagement.
+The Campus Center is home to the offices of student life, residence life, student activities and event management and the centers for diversity and social justice and civic engagement.
 The Campus Bookstore, also in the Degenstein Campus Center, sells textbooks and other reading matter, Susquehanna gifts and clothing, supplies, and sundries.
 The building was named in 1981 to honor Charles B. Degenstein, a generous Susquehanna benefactor.

 TRAX, a campus nightclub and entertainment venue, opened in 2006.
 The facility was designed with input from students and hosts themed parties, dances, musical groups and other performers.